datng223/datng223/README.md

 ## Hi I'm Nguyễn Đình Đạt 👋

-I am a graduate student from Ha Noi Open University specializing Information of Technology.
+I graduated from the Faculty of Information Technology, Hanoi Open University.

-As a PHP Web Developer, I am always looking for full-time opportunities
+As a PHP Web Developer, I am always looking for full-time jobs

 ### You can reach me at ###
 <a href="https://www.facebook.com/bi.my.14/">